 The Emperor Tamarin (Saguinus imperator) is a small monkey species that is native to the tropical rainforests of South America, including Brazil, Peru, and Bolivia.
 As one of the smallest primates, they typically only reach a body length of 20-25 cm (excluding their long tail) and weigh around 300 grams.
 The Emperor Tamarin is known for its unique appearance, characterized by a long, white mustache that extends from either side of its face to its chin, resembling the appearance of Emperor Wilhelm II of Germany.
 This distinctive facial feature is more prominent in males, which are slightly larger than females.
 The Emperor Tamarin is omnivorous, feeding on a variety of fruits, insects, small vertebrates, and occasionally, nectar from flowers.

 Didn't find something you like?
-Don't worry we have thousands of online puzzle games in our gallery for both kids and adults alike.
+Don't worry we have thousands of other online puzzle games similar or better then "Black-backed Woodpecker" .